 SET format: TX; (no data).
-Used to initiate transmit in all modes (same as activating PTT or using the XMIT switch on the K3).
+Same as activating PTT or using the XMIT switch.
+Applies to all modes except direct data, i.e. FSK-D and PSK-D. (In these cases, just hit the paddle, send a message, or use a KY<text> packet.
+To avoid problems with existing applications, the TX command is ignored in these modes.)
 Use the RX command to cancel TX (some special considerations apply; see RX).
 RX/TX status is available via TQ and is also included in the IF response.